kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

 *Book 3*, which has a large space set aside throughout, but even there the marginal annotation stops very abruptly.

-In *Book 1*, most of it is on one heavily annotated page (p.80), where she refers to five distinct events in the text.
-Not all of them relate to text on that page.
+In *Book 1*, much of it is on one heavily annotated page (p.80), where she refers to five distinct events in the text.
+Oddly, however, not all of them relate to text on that page.
 So why are they there?
 Between pages 78 and 85, Thornton gives an account of her family's Civil War journey, leaving Chester in late August 1643 and eventually settling at [Hipswell